Only ¥1,500 per month! (¥4,850/year)

 After graduating from the School of Political Science and Economics at Waseda University, he obtained an MBA from California State University.
 He worked at the Zurich branch of a securities company and then re-entered employment at a private bank.
 In 1995, he became independent and, through UBI Corporation, imported food products from around the world to Japan.

-In karate, he joined the long-established Waseda University Karate Club during his time at Waseda University and has continued his training to this day.
-He also served as a part-time karate instructor at his alma mater for seven and a half years, while simultaneously holding the position of head coach of the Waseda University Karate Club during the same period.
+In karate, he joined the historic Waseda University Karate Club during his time at Waseda University and has continued his training up to the present.
+He also served as a karate practical skills instructor at his alma mater, Waseda University, for seven years.

 Training Policy